 A multicenter clinical study with myo-inositol and alpha-lactalbumin in Mexican and Italian PCOS patients

-To test this further, a total of 67 patients from Mexico (n = 26) and Italy (n = 41) were assessed for study inclusion.
-Women were aged 18 – 40 years old, with PCOS (Rotterdam ESHRE-ASRM definition) and insulin resistance.
-However women with other causes of ovulatory disorders or androgen hyper production, body mass index ≥ 30, certain medications, changes in diet / physical activity and previous inositols treatment (within 3 months) were excluded from the study.
+A total of 67 patients from Mexico (n = 26) and Italy (n = 41) were assessed for study inclusion.
+All women were aged 18-40 years old, with PCOS (Rotterdam ESHRE-ASRM definition) and insulin resistance.

 Primary study outcome was change in HOMA-index after 3 and 6 months of treatment.
 Changes in progesterone, luteinizing hormone (LH), follicle-stimulating hormone (FSH), total testosterone, free testosterone, androstenedione, total cholesterol, high-density lipoprotein (HDL), low-density lipoprotein (LDL) and triglycerides were also monitored for secondary outcomes.

-Baseline characteristics of the two groups (Mexico, Italy) showed statistically significant differences between them at the start of the study with BMI, progesterone, insulin, HOMA-index, and androstenedione higher in the Mexican women, whilst glucose, LH, and free testosterone was higher in the Italian women.
+Baseline characteristics of the two groups (Mexico, Italy) showed statistically significant differences between them at the start of the study with BMI, progesterone, insulin, HOMA-index, and androstenedione all higher in the Mexican group, whilst glucose, LH, and free testosterone was higher among the Italian women.

-Following treatment, initial analysis showed a significant improvement in the BMI of both groups after 3 months of treatment, which improved further by the end of the 6th month, down 0.3 to 0.6 kg/m2.
+Post-trial analysis showed a significant improvement in the BMI of both groups after 3 months of treatment, which improved further by the end of the 6th month, down 0.3 to 0.6 kg/m2.
 Interestingly this improvement in BMI was greater the further participants BMI was from normal.

-Likewise progesterone levels, monitored monthly for ovulation, increased significantly to satisfactory levels by the 3rd month, and maintained to the end of the study, with final levels up 13 to 17.5 ng/ml.
+Likewise progesterone levels, monitored monthly for ovulation, increased significantly up to satisfactory levels by the 3rd month, and was maintained to the end of the study, with final levels up 13 to 17.5 ng/ml.

-LH and FSH levels generally improved (trend) however only LH significantly decreased in the Italian group, while only FSH significantly decreased in the Mexican group.
+LH and FSH levels generally improved however only LH significantly decreased (-4.7 IU/L) in the Italian group, while only FSH significantly decreased (-2.1 IU/L) in the Mexican group.

-All markers of androgen levels; total testosterone, free testosterone and androstenedione, showed significant reductions by the 3rd month, continuing on a downward trend to the very end, with androstenedione levels further decreased significantly compared to month 3.
+Likewise markers of androgen levels; total testosterone, free testosterone and androstenedione, showed statistically significant reductions by the 3rd month, continuing on a downward trend to the very end, with androstenedione levels significantly decreased further compared to the 3rd month.

-Similarly total cholesterol, LDL and triglycerides significantly improved in both groups after 3 months of treatment, maintained to the end, while no change in HDL levels was seen.
+Similarly total cholesterol, low density lipoprotein (LDL) and triglycerides significantly improved in both groups after 3 months of treatment, maintained to the end, while no real change in high density lipoprotein (HDL) levels was seen.

 Reported side effects were rare with only 2 Mexican women experiencing occasional episodes of nausea/vomiting or abdominal colic.

-Overall the improvement following MI, alpha-LA and folic acid treatment was greater the further away baseline parameters were from normal in all participants.
+The authors noted that the improvement following myo-inositol, alpha-lactalbumin and folic acid treatment was greater the further away baseline parameters were from normal in all participants.

 - No control group